Skyler Tse

 User Testing

-① a designated hub for all documents, Figma files, presentations, links, etc. into where all teams creative have access to, and
+A designated hub for all documents, Figma files, presentations, links, etc. into where all teams creative have access to.

 So as the product team works through future sprints, many components would already have a lovely home to live in.